School Garden Classrooms

 Planning and Design

 To achieve these objectives, NEEM will help facilitate a participatory design process with students and teachers prior to garden construction.
-Meetings with educators and students determine how they wish to use the garden for class activities, where the garden will be located on their school campus, and what features and plants they would like the garden to have.
+Meetings with educators and students determine how they wish to use the garden for class activities, where the garden will be located on their school campus, and what features they would like the garden or farm to have.
 A concept plan is developed from teacher and student ideas to reflect their vision, and this conceptual plan is presented to educators and students for feedback and approval.
-The school identifies appropriate ownership zones for each classroom wanting to adopt a portion of the garden.
+The school identifies appropriate ownership zones for each classroom wanting to adopt a portion of the garden or farm.

 Construction and Planting

-Garden construction focuses on building the infrastructure for planting (raised beds, soil preparation, tree planting, etc.).
+The Farm or Garden construction focuses on building the infrastructure for planting (raised beds, beds, soil preparation, tree planting, forested plantings etc.).
 While NEEM works with contractors to accomplish this phase, teachers and students observe the process through tours (at the NEEM greenhouse and on site) and help work out measurements and project materials needs.
-The second phase of garden construction is planting, which is done by the school’s students, teachers, parents, staff and principals with assistance from NEEM and the immediate community.
+The second phase of is planting, which is done by the school’s students, teachers, parents, staff and principals with assistance from NEEM and the immediate community.
 School garden planting days should be celebratory events for everyone involved.
 NEEM also collaborates with others involved in urban and rural Agriculture who could become involved in those relationships.
+NEEM is a consultant in agroecological design concepts that maximise on the land available potential to create closed loop off grid systems in harmony with nature.
+Out of State projects require 5 days for site reveiw and planning where all required components are placed and design completed usually in 30 days.

 Teacher Training

-Teacher training is integral to the school garden becoming part of the school’s culture, and attendance at several teacher workshops NEEM is planning is recommended as a supplement to the garden planning process.
-Supplemental training sessions serve to introduce the curricular connections to the garden and illustrate how to weave garden-based activities into existing curricula.
+Teacher training is integral to the school garden or faqrm becoming part of the school’s sustainable foot print and culture.
+It is recommended that Teachers attend local sustainable AG workshops that aside from learning create avenues and collaborative relationships.
+Supplemental training sessions serve to introduce the curricular connections tand illustrate how to weave garden or farm-based activities into existing curricula.
 NEEM and botanical educators can help teachers determine how they can modify the activities to fit into or replace their current lesson plan.
 Ideas for particular disciplines (math, reading comprehension, language arts, art, science, and others) are presented.
+NEEM will provide a curriculum we worked on with teachers, parents, schools and the children that is incredible in the plant based learning piece.